 Ultimately, the Blueprint's target population is all youth in Minneapolis ages 10-24.

-In addition to these notable yet measured successes, the Blueprint has served as a platform for significant systems change and resource allocation in a coordinated manner.
+The Blueprint has served as a platform for significant systems change and resource allocation in a coordinated manner.
 Among the achievements:

 - SPEAK UP Tip Line - Launched confidential tip line for Minneapolis youth and young adults to call or text in the threat of weapons in the community.